ALL Metrics

 Methods

 First, I estimated age-standardized all-cause mortality among vaccinated and unvaccinated ten years and older, covering 26 months from Apr 21 to May 23.
-Then, I estimated mortality not involving COVID-19, and finally, I differentiated the calculations.
+Then, I estimated mortality not involving COVID-19, and finally, I contrasted the calculations.

 Results